taddybearrr/sql-data-warehouse-project/README.md

 ## 📘 Project Overview

-This project showcases a complete SQL-based data warehouse solution developed using a Medallion Architecture (Bronze → Silver → Gold) for a fictional retail company, **Velocity Bikes**.
+As a self-directed data analyst, I developed this project to showcase a complete SQL-based data warehouse solution utilizing the "Medallion Architecture" data framework (Bronze → Silver → Gold) to build an ETL pipeline for a fictional retail company, **Velocity Bikes**.
 Inspired by a real-world framework taught by *Baraa Khatib Salkini*, I transformed fragmented ERP and CRM data into an analytics-ready star schema to support business intelligence and stakeholder decision-making.

 ## 🔍 Business Problem